-The SCCOOS Program Office functions as the official representative of SCCOOS and have cognizance over the components of the ocean observation and information system.
-The SCCOOS Program Office:
+The SCCOOS Program Office will function as the official representative of SCCOOS and have cognizance over the components of the ocean observation and information system.
+The SCCOOS Program Office will:

-- Developed and will maintain a Strategic Operational Plan, which defines long term objectives and goals as well as an Operational Plan which defines the tasks to obtain short term objectives and goals. - Serves as the Southern California regional node to coordinate SCCOOS activities with IOOS and other federal and non-federal partners. - Supports the work of the BOG, ESC, and JSAC. - Recommends enhancements to the existing system, including new research and development projects.
-Identifies system components appropriate for transition from research to operations. - Provides publicly available data at no cost in a timely manner.
+- Develop and maintain a Strategic Operational Plan, which defines long term objectives and goals as well as an Operational Plan which defines the tasks to obtain short term objectives and goals. - Serve as the Southern California regional node to coordinate SCCOOS activities with IOOS and other federal and non-federal partners. - Support the work of the BOG, ESC, and JSAC. - Recommend enhancements to the existing system, including new research and development projects.
+Identify system components appropriate for transition from research to operations. - Provide publicly available data at no cost in a timely manner.